Later that

 Crazy Nights, which they had evidently ordered on pay-per-view.

-feeling better?”
-Brian asked, taking his eyes off the screen for one minute to
+you feeling better?”
+Brian asked, taking his eyes off the screen for one minute

 “Yeah,” Nick

-him, Brian and AJ suddenly exploding into gales of raucous laughter at whatever
+ignored him, Brian and AJ suddenly exploding into gales of raucous laughter at

-Nick focused his attention on the movie as well, figuring the longer he could
+Shrugging, Nick focused his attention on the movie as well, figuring the

-sit there in silence and not have to do or say anything, the better.
+longer he could sit there in silence and not have to do or say anything, the

 familiar pangs of nausea assaulting his stomach again, Brian asked, “So, Nick,